drug-design/course/docs/chapters/adme-properties.md

 ### High-Throughput ADME Evaluations
 *[ADME]: Absorption, Distribution, Metabolism, Excretion

-In recent years the emergence of (ultra) high-throughput screening (HTS) and combinatorial chemistry has dramatically enhanced the capacity of biological screening and chemical synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/high-throughput-adme-evaluations-9cdec7b0'><i class='fa fa-play' aria-hidden='true'></i></button>In recent years the emergence of (ultra) high-throughput screening (HTS) and combinatorial chemistry has dramatically enhanced the capacity of biological screening and chemical synthesis.
 This situation has  created an unprecedented demand for early information on the ADME properties of a large number of compounds.
 To meet this demand various high-throughput ADME screens have been developed.
 Moreover, computational predictive models of ADME properties have also been developed to further expand the ADME support of discovery.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer